 BENCHMARK STATEMENT EXPLANATION REFERENCE Benchmark 4: Related party transactions The responsible entity does not lend to The benchmark is The Lending Policy of the For additional related parties of the responsible entity or to responsible entity does not not met disclosure on this the scheme's investment manager. prohibit loans to related benchmark see page parties.
 An application for 24 of this Product a loan from the Fund by a Disclosure Statement. related party is subject to the same assessment process as a loan application from any other potential borrower.
-If an application for a loan by a related party is approved then the responsible entity will request the Fund's Compliance Plan Auditor to confirm that the loan is in accordance with the Fund's lending policy before the loan is advanced Benchmark 5: Valuation policy For additional In relation to valuations for the scheme's The benchmark is The benchmark is not met mortgage assets and their security property, not met to the extent that there are disclosure on this the board of the responsible entity requires: circumstances in which the benchmark see government capital valuation pages 24 to 25 of this (a) a valuer to be a member of an of security property is used Product Disclosure appropriate professional body in the rather than the security Statement. jurisdiction in which the relevant property property being valued by an is located; independent valuer. (b) a valuer to be independent; (c) procedures to be followed for dealing with any conflict of interest; (d) the rotation and diversity of valuers; (e) in relation to security property for a loan, an independent valuation to be obtained: (i) before the issue of a loan and on renewal; (A) for development property, on both an "as is" and "as if complete" basis; and (B) for all other property, on an "as is" basis; and (ii) within two months after the directors form a view that there is a likelihood that a decrease in the value of security property may have caused a material breach of a loan covenant.
+If an application for a loan by a related party is approved then the responsible entity will request the Fund's Compliance Plan Auditor to confirm that the loan is in accordance with the Fund's lending policy before the loan is advanced Benchmark 5: Valuation policy In relation to valuations for the scheme's The benchmark is The benchmark is not met For additional mortgage assets and their security property, not met to the extent that there are disclosure on this the board of the responsible entity requires: circumstances in which benchmark see the adjusted government pages 24 to 25 of this (a) a valuer to be a member of an capital valuation of security Product Disclosure appropriate professional body in the property is used rather than Statement. jurisdiction in which the relevant property the security property being is located; valued by an independent valuer. (b) a valuer to be independent; (c) procedures to be followed for dealing with any conflict of interest; (d) the rotation and diversity of valuers; (e) in relation to security property for a loan, an independent valuation to be obtained: (i) before the issue of a loan and on renewal; (A) for development property, on both an "as is" and "as if complete" basis; and (B) for all other property, on an "as is" basis; and (ii) within two months after the directors form a view that there is a likelihood that a decrease in the value of security property may have caused a material breach of a loan covenant.